meerkat-manor/marti/pattern.md

 ## Problem statement

-Even though event streaming is a stragetic goal for many organisations, there exists legcay processes and there will continue to be a need to transfer data flies and other documents from one system to another.
+Even though event streaming is a stragetic goal for many organizations, there exists legacy processes and there will continue to be a need to transfer data flies and other documents from one system to another.

 When a handover of a data file or document occurs, the best practice is to include metrics with the transfer